0xPolygonID/polygonid-issuer-marketplace/README.md

 export NAMESPACE=default. #Namespace where you want to deploy the application
 ```

-#### Set the values for the domains where you want to access to your application and privatekey
+#### Set the values for the domains where you want to access to your application and privatekey,static IP.

 ```shell
 export APP_DOMAIN=app.example.com #Domain for the API